-What is Social Media Background Screening and What are its Benefits?
+What is Social Media Background Screening ?

 Social media background screening is the new kid on the block, as it were.
 Traditional methods of background verification are good and play a valuable role in the onboarding process.
 However, with exponential growth in the usage of social media websites and platforms in recent years, there is a plethora of data on a person’s behavior that can be used (after collecting consent) to mitigate incidents of fraud or negligent hiring and safeguard the reputation and P/L of companies.
 So, how can social media data be leveraged and to what end?
 Verifiers can set criteria to look for data and flag any questionable online posts by the candidate and report them back to their prospective employer.